- Docs

 Packages: Distribution Made Easy

 Packages are mini-installer plugins that bundle Troy Client with your plugins.
-When users install a Package, they get everything they need in one step—no manual Troy Client installation required.
+When someone installs a Package, they get everything in one step — no manual Troy Client installation required.

 Plugins vs Packages: